jessonfoo/p002/week_4/7_cultural_blog.md

 First, create a new HTML file for your this post in your [USERNAME].github.io website.
 Create a new HTML file and use the date to name it `week4_cultural_blog.html`.
 Copy the Code from your `blog_template`.

-Conduct some research on strategies for dealing with conflict.
-You can include some conflict resolution, but also focus on learning how to identify the source of the conflict.
+Remember the compass of shame?
+Oftentimes when we have a conflict with someone we use one of our strategies for dealing with shame.

+Conduct some research on strategies for identifying the sources for conflict then discuss a time you had a conflict in your life.
+Identify the reason you had the conflict and whether your actions made it better or worse.

 Once you've opened your file, write a response to each exercise using the HTML you've learned to set up the file:

 1. Discuss a time you had an emotional conflict with someone.
 What was it about?
 What happened?
+2. What was the source of the conflict?
-2. How did you handle that conflict?
-What did you do?
+3. How did you handle that conflict?
-3. Did your actions make the conflict better or worse?
+4. Did your actions make the conflict better or worse?
-4. If you could go back, what would you do differently, if anything?
+5. If you could go back, what would you do differently, if anything?
+6. What did you learn from this experience?

 ## Submission
 Link to your blog on the index of your site and sync your changes.